 Techniques and techniques in the preparatory group

-• coloring pictures-templates;
+• coloring picture templates;

-Drawing techniques are determined by the fact that the kids already have a clear idea of the point-borders of the image, determined by the idea of \u200b\u200bthe drawing.
-For children 6-7 years old are available
+Drawing techniques are determined by the fact that children already have clear ideas about the point-boundaries of the image, determined by the idea of the drawing.
+Available for children 6–7 years old

 • any form of painting (small, large details, as well as elementary shadows);